cloudmesh/cloudmesh-mpi/doc/chapters/slurm/reportfeb22.md

 After inserting burned cards into Pis and booting: before attempting to ssh to the Pis, ensure that on the laptop, the ~/.ssh/known_hosts file does not have conflicting entries for past red configurations.
 We suggest that you remove all preexisting entries that start with "red".

 Continue from section 6 after inserting burned cards into Pis, removing old entries in known_hosts (if applicable), and booting.
+>NOTE: You do not have to do section 6.1 if you have done it before.

 If you already have a cluster_red_keys file when trying to gather, delete the old one.